Do you need help with repairing a wool blanket? Well, you’ve come to the right place!

 Identifying the hole for repair

-Start by tying a knot at the end of your thread, using around 30cm of thread so you’re not at risk of running out half-way through your job but there’s not so much you get tangled.
+Using the regular needle and thread, start by tying a knot at the end of your thread.
+Use around 30cm of thread so you’re not at risk of running out half-way through your job but there’s not so much you get tangled.
 Begin stitching a few millimetres from the beginning of the hole to create a secure anchor for the stitches.

 Creating an anchor at the base of the hole with a few stitches before the hole begins